 The introduction of the Personalised Health and Care 2020 Framework, has meant that better use of data and technology has started to transform the quality and reduce the costs of health and care services, giving patients more control over their health and wellbeing, empowering carers, reducing the administrative burden for care professionals, and supporting the development of new medicines and treatments.

 The Government’s now ‘paperless’ system has meant switching the storage of all healthcare records to a digital format.
 Patients also have access to their own data, which is easily viewable online and via the official NHS app.

 So, what will this mean?
 Patient records will be paperless, accessible across systems and updated in real-time.

-Although these developments are a step towards modernising the UK’s healthcare system and increasing patient freedom, the technology and debate surrounding the use and sharing of data presents new challenges.
+Although these developments are a step towards modernising the UK’s healthcare system and increasing patient freedom, the technology and debate surrounding the storage, use and sharing of data present new challenges.